-There will of course be a tree, and all facts will be fully supported with evidence.
+There will of course be a tree, and all facts will be fully supported with evidence, including transcriptions where appropriate.
 Where something is not fully proven, I will tell you this.
 Sometimes the records are simply not there, and in such cases all we can reach about a particular individual is a likely hypothesis or, sadly, a brick wall.

 Names and dates are the essential stuff of family trees.
 But for me, and I suspect for most of us, scanning a list of names with their important dates is rather like reading a telephone directory.
 So where possible, and if appropriate to your needs, I treat these as the starting point.
 I then try to step back and look for the stories: what might have been happening to make this person take this action?
 What was happening in their world – in their family or locality, in wider society or politics?

 Do bear in mind that family stories often turn out to be not what they seemed.
 Remember, too, that there may be skeletons lurking in your ancestral cupboard.
 Don’t worry – all secrets are safe with me!
 Besides, I have a quite a lot of them in my own family tree.
 I don’t judge.
 We have to view events in the context of their own time, and I often ask myself if I would have done any different in their position.

-Along the way I will consult regularly with you.
+Along the way I will consult regularly with you by email.
 I will not purchase any certificates, wills or other documents without your prior consent.
 If purchase is necessary I will explain why.

 Here’s a sample of research projects I’ve worked on:

 A client who knew only of ‘a German connection’ in her ancestry.
 We found the line, discovered the story of how the connection came about and also the implications of being German in the UK during WW1.

 A client who wanted to find out more about the grandmother she never knew.
 We uncovered a surprising and very moving story.